I Am Sober is a free app that helps you get some control back in your life.

 Self-care: Treat your body well.
 Eat healthy foods, get regular exercise, stay hydrated…all of these things will help you feel better about yourself and remind you why you quit heroin in the first place.
 Then, when the cravings come, you’ll love your new life way too much to go back to your old one.

 Avoiding triggers: Everyone has their own triggers.
-The first step is to identify what triggers a craving and then actively avoid those triggers.
+There are external triggers, such as contact with others who use heroin.
+There are also internal triggers, such as pain, stress, anger, or boredom.
+The first step is to identify what triggers a craving and then avoid or resolve those triggers.

-Become involved in a 12-step fellowship: 12-step fellowships have been keeping people clean and sober for almost 100 years.
+Become involved in a 12-step fellowship such as Narcotics Anonymous, or some other mutual help group, such as Rational Recovery, SMART Recovery, or others: 12-step fellowships, for example, have been keeping people sober for almost 100 years.
 Their method of getting and staying sober has proven to be effective time and time again.
-When you are involved in a 12-step fellowship, you have a method of recovery and a support system comprised of people who know exactly what you’re going through.
+When you are involved in a mutual help group, you have a method of recovery and a support system comprised of people who know exactly what you’re going through.

-Ride out the feelings: As we mentioned before, cravings don’t last forever.
+Ride out the feelings with Mindful Acceptance: As we mentioned before, cravings don’t last forever.
 When you learn to accept your cravings- as scary as that may be- it can actually help you heal.
 When you accept the cravings and ride out the feelings, you will see that they are just that- feelings.
 And feelings aren’t permanent.
 By going with the craving, you will feel it peak and then pass.

 Unfortunately, there is no way to avoid heroin cravings.
 They are simply a part of recovery.
-However, understanding why you get cravings, as well as how to fight them, can help keep you sober and happy.
-Try several of the techniques listed above to help fight heroin cravings.
+They are neither good or bad.
+It is how you handle them that makes them either good or bad for you.
+Understanding why you get cravings, as well as how to manage them, can help keep you sober.
+Use all the techniques listed above to help fight heroin cravings.
 You are sure to find a method that works for you.

 Remember that you are not alone in your sobriety journey.
-Many people have quit heroin and stayed sober.
+No one recovers alone.
+There are people out there to support you!
+Many people have quit heroin and stayed sober with the help of others.
 Love yourself enough to get the help you deserve so you can be the next person to beat addiction.